 By now you have verified that the JWT is valid.
-The last step is to verify that the client has the permissions required to access the protected resources.
+The last step is to verify that the application has the permissions required to access the protected resources.

 To do so, you need to check the scopes of the decoded JWT.
 This claim is part of the payload and it is a space-separated list of strings.